 DIY Bubble Bars

-Unlike their store-bought cousins, these guys don’t contain Sodium Lauryl Sulfoacetate (or SLSA for short).
-And that means they’re a little trickier to make than their SLSA-loaded cousins.
-SLSA, which sounds a lot like the chemical SLA, is actually a non-toxic foaming agent used in bath products.
 But because it’s a super fine powder, it can easily irritate eyes and lungs if you don’t wear proper gear (like goggles and a face mask) while making your bars.

 That’s not really my idea of a good time.

-Instead, I used bubble bath as to make my bars nice and foamy.
-While you can use any bubble bath you’d like, I chose Honest Company brand since I wanted them to foam like the store-bought kind but still be safe for sensitive skin.
 Sadly, castile soap doesn’t lather like normal bubble bath, and while you can use it in these, you won’t get the amount of bubbles you’d expect in a bubble bar.

 For the dry ingredients, you’ll need Epsom salt, baking soda and corn starch to soothe and nourish skin.
 And essential oils like lavender, peppermint, or sweet orange for a fun, festive scent.

-For color, I added a pinch of beetroot powder to give them a nice rosy glow.
-If you want to play around with colors, I recommend sticking with dry herbs and spices, like spirulina powder, turmeric or cinnamon, instead of liquid colorants.
 I originally made mine with liquid food coloring but they mysteriously foamed up and turned into a hot mess that never really dried out.
-I didn’t have the same problem with the beet powder, however, so I assume it was just a weird chemical reaction to ingredients in the food coloring.
+I didn’t have the same problem with the clay powder, so I assume it was just a weird chemical reaction to something in the food coloring.

 Bubble Bars